shaefner-usgs/easy-web-forms/README.md

     `grunt`

     Preview files in src/htdocs at http://localhost:9200/.

-While grunt is running, live reload will automatically run the build process and refresh your browser when you save your changes.
+While grunt is running, live reload automatically runs the build process and refreshes your browser when you save changes.

 2. **Compile** the CSS and JavaScript:

     `grunt dist`

-    This updates the files in the 'dist' folder with your changes.
+    This updates files in the 'dist' folder with your changes.
 Preview files in dist/htdocs at http://localhost:9201/.

 ### Dependencies